The Terrace Gardens in June 2021. Photo by Sue Lannon.

-Most garden benches are not long enough for two people to share safely.
+Most garden benches are not long enough for two people to share while maintaining social distance.
 But there are some locations with multiple benches in close enough proximity, as well as two amphitheaters and some large lawn areas that you may enjoy.
 See our garden map here.
 Please always be mindful of other visitors’ safety needs, too.

 - What should I bring with me?

 In addition to face masks to wear indoors if you're unvaccinated, per campus policy, we suggest that you bring sunscreen and insect repellant.
 Please also bring water or refillable containers, since the Terrace Café will be closed.
 There is a drink vending machine outside the Doris Duke Center, and a water fountain with a bottle-filling faucet in the lobby, for those with refillable containers.
 If you bring food or drinks, please carry your trash out with you.

 - May I play Frisbee, climb trees or go swimming in the ponds?